jundalisay/superblist/content/en/superphysics/solutions/ideology-matrix.md

 ![Socialism](https://cdn-images-1.medium.com/max/800/1*Fg8t-4HacALpwTF7Kq050w.jpeg)

 Because of Marx and Engels, socialism has since been defined to be the same as communism, very different from the socialism of the French Revolution.

 In reality the original socialism just means:
-- wages and benefits
+- wages and benefits for employees
 - coming to work on time
 - having job titles and specializations
 - etc.

 But the Cold war is more recent than the French Revolution, so it would be naive to hope that everyone can go back to the original French definition.

-## The Features of a Social Republic
+## Our Solution: The Social Republic

 As a workaround, we've created a new term called [social networkism](/social/social-networkism) to bring back the original French idea (social) <!-- with the addition of the new concept of the soul of society (dialectical) --> which can manifest as a social network (networkism).

 It distances itself from anarchism or laissez-faire liberalism by espousing the unity of society over the unity of the self*.
+Rather, it assumes that the self has already been unified according to the principles of Bio Superphysics.

 > *Recall that, in our system, [a person has 3 billion selves](/medical/idea-of-self).

 When systematized as a government, it becomes a 'social network republic' which we shorten to 'social republic'.
 Countries which adopt this system will then be named 'The Social Republic of Wakanda', for example.

-This idea remains true to Socrates' Republic and the French Revolution which defined socialism to be in-between anarchism and monarchy, while clearly having private property.
+This idea remains true to Socrates' Republic and to the French Revolution which defined socialism to be in-between anarchism and monarchy, while clearly having private property.

 - 'Social' refers to the liberal or left-wing aspects or the democrat and oligarch that represents freedom
 - 'Republican' refers to the conservative or right-wing aspects or the tyrants and aristocrats that represents control